Severson-Group/docs.amdc.dev/source/hardware/obtaining-hardware.md

 Most likely, there will be some out-of-stock parts in the BOM which are not available on Digi-Key.
 Users should first try to find alternative distributors which have stock.
 If there is a global shortage of the specific part, users will need to find suitable alternative parts.
-For help, create a GitHub Issue.
+For help, create a post using the GitHub Discussions feature.
 ```

 ### 4. Assembling the AMDC